CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 We can break down the different syntactic elements of this variable declaration:

-- `const` is a keyword standing for constant.
-It is a special word used to indicate that we're creating a variable
+- `const` is a keyword used to indicate we're creating a variable.
 - `greeting` is the variable name - like the name of the label for our piece of data.
 - `=` this is the assignment operator.
 It means assign to the label `greeting` the expression on the right hand side.
 - `"Hello there"` - this is the value we're assigning to the label `greeting`.